The Mesmerizing Facts of the History of Bali Island

 After the Independence of Indonesia

 Right after Indonesia gained its independence in 1945, Bali was supposed to be free from the Dutch intervention.
-It turned out that the island became one of the parts of State of East Indonesia.
+It turned out that the island became one of the parts of the State of East Indonesia.
 Once the Netherland recognized the Indonesian freedom in 1949, Bali appeared as an Indonesian province governed by Anak Agung Bagus Suteja.

 All in all, the history of Bali Island comes with a side out of the ordinary that makes the history lovers want to dig it more.